LayerSync: Self-aligning Intermediate Layers

 \textbf{Results.} As shown in \Cref{tab:fid_comparison_main}, our method consistently improves diffusion transformer training and is more effective than \citet{wang2025diffuse}.
-Our method results in $8.75 \times$ acceleration compared to SiT-XL baseline, reaching an FID of 8.29 after only 160 epoches, and in $4.7\times$ acceleration compared to the baseline trained with Dispersive Loss.
-In \cref{tab:fid-cfg} we compare LayerSync with recent state-of-the-art diffusion model approaches.
-In particular, on SiTXL/2, we reach FID 1.89 after 800 epoches setting a new state-of-the-art in pure self-supervised generation, decreasing the gap with methods like \citet{yu2024representation} that rely on external representations.
+Our method results in $8.75 \times$ acceleration compared to SiT-XL baseline, reaching an FID of 8.29 after only 160 epochs, and in $4.7\times$ acceleration compared to the baseline trained with Dispersive Loss.
+In \Cref{tab:fid-cfg} we compare LayerSync with recent state-of-the-art diffusion model approaches.
+In particular, on SiT-XL/2, we reach FID 1.89 after 800 epochs, setting a new state-of-the-art in pure self-supervised generation, decreasing the gap with methods like \citet{yu2024representation} that rely on external representations.
 We also qualitatively compare the progression of generation results in \Cref{fig:progression}, where we use the same initial noise across different models.
 Additional comparison metrics with SRA are provided in \Cref{tab:layersyncvssra}.